 Lastly, the emission rates shown in Figure 46 represents average emissions WECC-wide.
 Average emissions rates were calculated by dividing the total amount of WECC emissions in a year by the total load in that same year.
 For our purposes, we are also interested in the marginal emissions at Mid-C. The marginal emission rate is the emission rate of the marginal generator (or the last, most expensive generator to turn on) in any given hour.
 Because our current modeling does not take calculate emissions hourly, we calculate emissions associated with market purchases as the average of all of the hourly marginal emission rates over a given year.
-Figure 47 compares the annual average of the marginal emissions, both Technology Solves Everything and Carbon Policy Accelerates result in the lowest emission rates by 2040, while Reliability Reigns and the Base Case both have higher emission rates.
+Figure 47 compares the annual average of the marginal emission rate at Mid-C across the four scenarios.
+In the case of marginal emission, both Technology Solves Everything and Carbon Policy Accelerates result in the lowest emission rates by 2040, while Reliability Reigns and the Base Case both have higher emission rates.
 For all scenarios, the marginal emission rates reduce substantially over time.